mpars0ns/scansio-sonar-es/Readme.md

 asn enrichment (pew pew map anyone?)

 #Usage#
+##Install Requirements##
+You will need a few python libraries.
+Just install them with the following `$sudo pip install -r requirements.txt `

 ##Update GEOIP##
-You will want to download/update the GeoLite from maxmind.
+You will need to download/update the GeoLite from maxmind.
 To do that run the update_geoip.sh script

 `$ sh update_geoip.sh`